Skip to main content

 Stay Home Kinda Diwali and outfit of the day

 When you celebrate festivity or any celebration with your friends and family, it always doubles up the joy.
-Alas, 2020 is not like any other year where we share our happiness with others.
+Alas, 2020 is not like any other year in which we share our happiness with others.
 2020 brought so many unexpected changes to my life and my family.
-Many times, I almost felt that my life took a pause but the beauty of human life is that it never stops just flows like a river.
-This Diwali we had no get-together no such celebration however, we celebrated with zoom Diwali.
-I set up our dining table according to the Diwali theme with whatever things we had available.
+Many times, I almost felt that my life had taken a pause, but the beauty of human life is that it never stops; it just flows like a river.
+We had no get-together or such celebration this Diwali; however, we celebrated with Zoom Diwali.
+I set up our dining table according to the Diwali theme with everything we had available.
 I cooked my favorite food for my family.
-Then we all dressed up for Diwali , it surely made us smile a bit more.
+Then we all dressed up for Diwali ; it surely made us smile a bit more.
 We lit up Diyas(Earthen lamp), colorful candles.
 It was absolutely divine.
 I wore a pink Paithani saree, a simple hair bun, and some multi-stone jewelry.
-My saree is light pink and the border is bright pink.
+My saree is light pink, and the border is bright pink.
 I wore a dark pink tone lipstick just to match with the saree.
-Did you notice, I had a red rose on my
+Did you no...

 Four favorite places for fall-peeping in Connecticut